 Although many dealerships do offer special deals to buyers purchasing hybrid vehicles, they also tend to hold their value for longer.
 Additionally, the parts to fix a hybrid vehicle tend to be more expensive than that of a standard gas Camry.
 These two factors alone are enough to increase the premium instated by the insurance company.

 However, an additional piece of data is that hybrid vehicles are generally driven more often than their gas counterparts.
 The extra time on the road means that the driver's risk level goes up.
-This is usually reflected in the cost of the insurance premiums.

 The reliability and safety ratings have continued to capture the eye of auto magazines as well.
 All in all, Toyota Camrys (and most other Toyotas, for that matter) hold their value very well, leading to higher-than-expected prices for used cars.